 A 'case manager' will lead any investigation.
-This will be the Headteacher, or the chair of governors where the Headteacher is the subject of the allegation.
+This will be the Headteacher, or the Trust's Director of Education where the Headteacher is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.

 Our procedures for dealing with allegations will be applied with common sense and judgement.
 If we receive an allegation of an incident happening while an individual or organisation was using the school premises to run activities for children, we will follow our safeguarding policies and procedures and inform our LADO.